gbinal/p-o-d.github.com/catalog.md

 The data agencies collect and curate is a national treasure.
 Data from the national weather service and the global positioning system have each given rise to countless products and entire industries, yet much more government data exists, waiting to be tapped of its potential.

-To this end, the digital strategy [requires](http://www.whitehouse.gov/sites/default/files/omb/egov/digital-government/digital-government.html#existing-data action item 2.2) agency to catalog and tag their data to make it more easily discoverable to private-sector developers and entrepreneurs.
+To this end, the digital strategy action item 2.2 [requires](http://www.whitehouse.gov/sites/default/files/omb/egov/digital-government/digital-government.html#existing-data) agencies to catalog and tag their data to make it more easily discoverable to private-sector developers and entrepreneurs.

 Through this effort, agencies will begin to tag their data, using common standards, in hopes of building a comprehensive [folksononmy](http://en.wikipedia.org/wiki/Folksonomy) to make government data more easily discoverable.